JozanLeClerc/hardflip/README.md

 + `sshpass` if you are using passwords with SSH (honnestly use keys instead)
 + `xfreerdp` for RDP.
 Also called `freerdp2-x11` on some distros
 + `openstack` for OpenStack CLI
-+ `gpg` to crypt passwords.
++ `gpg` to crypt passwords, similarily to [pass](https://www.passwordstore.org/).
 You can store them in plain text if you prefer but I wouldn't recommend that option
 + `go`
 + GNU `make`